IDR/idr-metadata/README.md

-where `idr<NNNN>` is the accession number of the study using an incremental four digits integer, `<name>` is the name of one of the authors associated with the publication, usually the first author, and `<description>` is a short description of the study.
-The name should be lowercase.
+where `idr<NNNN>` is the accession number of the study using an incremental four digits integer, `<name>` is the name of one of the authors associated with the publication, usually the first author, and `<description>` is a short description of the study or the name of the project/consortium.
+The study name should be lowercase.

 ## Study repository